Prague to Berlin Cycling Holiday

 Day 8: Cottbus – Spree Forest, 37 miles/59 kms

 Today’s ride leads you into the Spree Forest.
 A tranquil ride along idyllic cycle paths and quiet country lanes leads you through open farmland and forest to the town of Lübbenau.
 We highly recommend taking a break here to explore the maze of tree-lined waterways that start at the town’s eastern perimeter.
 A short boat trip allows you to admire the delightful wooden houses of Lehde nestled in their idyllic settings along the riverbank.
-Afterwards mount-up again for an enjoyable and relaxing ride ride along the riverbank to the pleasant town of Lübben where you will stop for the night.
+Afterwards mount-up again for an enjoyable and relaxing ride along the riverbank to the pleasant town of Lübben (or nearby) where you will stop for the night.

 Day 9: Spree Forest – Beeskow, 35 miles/56 kms